kennypeng15/kennypeng15.github.io/content/Projects/MineTracker.md

 - With DynamoDB, you cannot query for attributes that are not either the partition key or the sort key.
 - The types of queries I want to run on my data, regardless of how I choose (partition key, sort key), would ultimately require querying on non-key attributes.
 - It is thus impossible for me to utilize the more efficient query operation for my use case, and I thus have to use the less efficient and more expensive scan option.
-- These queries would be very simple in SQL.
-(TODO: example?)
+- These queries would be very simple in SQL. (`TODO`: example?)

 ### API Layer
-The API layer of MineTracker consists simply of minetracker-api, a Flask API hosted on pythonanywhere using their free tier.
+The API layer of MineTracker consists simply of [minetracker-api](https://github.com/kennypeng15/minetracker-api), a Flask API hosted on [pythonanywhere](https://www.pythonanywhere.com/) using their free tier.

 The API exposes only basic GET endpoints, which return data (which can be filtered with optional query parameters) and basic diagnostic information about MineTracker.